SeanDisaro/QuantCodingProjects/README.md

 ## Daily Updated Bullet Points for Sentiment Analysis for NVIDIA stock
 <!-- BulletPointStart -->
-- Nvidia and OpenAI announced a strategic partnership to deploy at least 10 gigawatts of Nvidia-powered AI data-center compute, with Nvidia investing up to $100 billion; first phase targeted online in the second half of 2026 using the Vera Rubin platform.
+- Nvidia is bolstering OpenAI’s AI infra with a strategic partnership and an investment of up to $100 billion to deploy at least 10 gigawatts of Nvidia systems, with the first phase online in 2H 2026 and the Vera Rubin platform underpinning the rollout.
+OpenAI is positioned as a preferred compute partner.

-- Analysts project a substantial long-term revenue impact from the OpenAI collaboration, with some estimates suggesting $300 billion to $500 billion in Nvidia revenue over time, and about $35 billion in revenue per 1 GW of compute.
+- The market sentiment on NVDA remains bullish, with a Strong Buy consensus from Wall Street (example: about 36 Buys, 2 Holds, 1 Sell in the past three months) and an average price target near $211.61, implying roughly 15% upside.
+Other notes show targets in the $210–$235 range.

-- The stock remains broadly supported by analysts, with a Strong Buy consensus and price targets around $211.61 (implying roughly mid-teens to ~20% upside); other targets cited span roughly $200–$235.
+- The deal is framed by analysts as potentially massive in revenue terms, with estimates like $300 billion to $500 billion in revenue over time (roughly 3–5x ROI) linked to Nvidia’s role in powering OpenAI’s AI data centers.

-- Real-world demand for Nvidia GPUs is evident, e.g., IREN’s $670 million GPU purchase (Nvidia and AMD) signaling robust AI cloud capacity expansion and demand for Nvidia hardware.
+- While optimistic, there are caveats: concerns that Nvidia could be viewed as the “investor of last resort” for OpenAI, potential accounting/regulatory questions around such a large investment, and ongoing competition from Broadcom, AMD, and other chipmakers.

-- The partnership raises strategic/competitive considerations, including Nvidia’s perceived crucial role for OpenAI (potentially as “investor of last resort”) and questions around accounting treatment, with implications for peers like Broadcom and AMD.
+- The collaboration ecosystem is expanding beyond OpenAI, with real-world GPU demand evidenced by large GPU purchases (e.g., IREN’s $670 million Nvidia/AMD GPU procurement) and related partnerships and initiatives (joint labs in the Middle East, Google TV Gemini integration, cloud and enterprise collaborations), reinforcing Nvidia’s growth trajectory in AI compute.

-Rating:
+Market optimism rating:
 <!-- BulletPointEnd -->

 These Bullet Points get updated after every trading day.
 They are based on news articles from [News Articles about Nvidia](https://markets.businessinsider.com/news/nvda-stock).
 They get summarized by ChatGPT into the bullet points above and on top of that ChatGPT gives an optimism ranking from 1-10 for the Nvidia stock based on the articles, which is displayed above.